 Depending on your age, you may be saving for your first home down payment—or a vacation home for the family.
-Then there’s your children’s college tuition to plan for.
+Then perhaps there’s your children’s college tuition to plan for, or a parent who requires caregiving.
 And, of course, your retirement accounts need regular care and feeding.
 That’s all in addition to ongoing monthly expenses, as well as potential one-time costs—purchasing a car for your new college graduate or a major home renovation, for instance.
 On top of everything else, you want to be sure that your emergency fund is well stocked so you’ll be prepared in the event of a layoff or unexpected health crisis.

 How do you juggle all of these competing claims for your financial attention?
-“It’s essential to take a step back and consider all of your goals and values,” says Valerie Galinskaya, a managing director at the Merrill Center for Family Wealth™.
+“It’s essential to take a step back and consider your goals and your values,” says Valerie Galinskaya, managing director and head of the Merrill Center for Family Wealth™.
 She suggests the following five-step process.
 “Using this process, your advisor can help you identify and prioritize your goals and then work with you to create a realistic plan for pursuing them.”

 Start by sitting down with your family to create a list of words and phrases describing your values, or what’s most important to you.
 “Your advisor can then help you craft a few short values statements—one or two sentences at most—that you can use to guide your family’s financial decisions,” says Galinskaya.
 For example, if you’ve identified giving back to your community as an important value, that commitment could help to inform other spending, saving and investing decisions.

 Next, make a list of your goals.
 Your values will help to shape and, in some cases, temper them.
 Galinskaya recalls one couple who identified raising their children to be independent and resourceful as a core value.
 They were concerned that their children wouldn’t be motivated to work hard to reach for their own goals if they had everything they wanted handed to them.
-So, when planning for college expenses, they sat down with their children and talked about how much they would be expected to contribute to their tuition every year.
+So, when planning for college expenses, they sat down with their children and talked about this family value—the why behind their thinking—and then discussed how much the children would be expected to contribute to their tuition every year.

 When prioritizing your goals, decide which of these buckets they belong in: essential, important or aspirational.
-Essential goals absolutely can’t be put off—such as saving for retirement and preparing to cover rising health care costs as you age.
+Essential goals absolutely can’t be put off—such as saving for retirement and preparing to cover rising health-care costs as you age.
 Important goals are less critical, but represent core values such as education or leaving a legacy.
 Anything that’s merely nice to have—say, a second home—is aspirational and should be lowest among your priorities.
-“Sorting your goals as essential, important or aspirational—and identifying them as short or long-term—can help you and your advisor create a plan for allocating your resources toward them,” says Galinskaya.
+“Categorizing your goals as essential, important or aspirational—and identifying them as short- or long-term—can help you and your advisor create a plan for intentionally and thoughtfully allocating your resources,” says Galinskaya.

-Even couples and families with similar goals can differ when it comes to priorities, notes Matt Wesley, also a managing director at the Merrill Center for Family Wealth.
+Even couples and families with similar goals can differ when it comes to priorities, notes Matthew Wesley, also a managing director and wealth strategist at the Merrill Center for Family Wealth.
 To narrow down a list of goals or priorities, Wesley suggests a technique he calls “The Fist of Five.”
-A goal is proposed and discussed and then each family member votes by raising 0 to 5 fingers, representing their level of support.
+A goal is proposed and discussed, and then each family member votes by raising zero to five fingers, representing their level of support.
 “The process continues until every goal on the list gets at least three fingers from everyone,” says Wesley.
-“That way, you’re not just getting compromise; you’re also building consensus.”
+“That way, you’re not just getting compromise; you’re building consensus.”

-For a goal requiring near-term funding—say, you hope to purchase a vacation home within one to three years—you’ll probably want to keep the money in a safe, liquid account such as a CD or money market account, says Galinskaya.
-For goals more than five years away—perhaps your son, daughter or a grandchild will be ready to start college in that time frame—you may want to consider adding higher risk/higher reward assets to your portfolio, or open a 529 education savings account.
-For goals 10 years out or longer, such as retirement, you can afford to invest more aggressively for growth, because your investments should have time to rebound from any market dips.
+For a goal requiring near-term funding—say, you hope to purchase a vacation home within one to three years—you’ll probably want to keep the money in a safe, liquid account such as a CD or money market account.
+For goals more than five years away—perhaps your son, daughter or a grandchild will be ready to start college in that time frame—your advisor might suggest considering higher risk/higher reward assets to your portfolio, or opening a 529 education savings account.
+For goals 10 years out or longer, such as retirement, you might invest more aggressively for growth, because your investments should have time and potential to rebound from any market dips.